teststaybaka/node-cascading/README.md

   ca: [ca...],
 });
 // Starts a HTTP & HTTPS server.
 All HTTP requests will be redirected to HTTPS temporarily (Code
 // 307).
-Refer to Node's document for HttpsOption. router.start();
+Refer to Node's document for https.ServerOptions.
+router.start();

 ```